bosgithub/Numpy_Operations/README.md

 <br>

-5 - Soft Max function:
+5 - Soft Max function: This is a generalization of the logistic function to multiple dimensions/classes.
+It is used in multinomial logistic regression and is often used as the last activation function of a neural network to normalize the output of a network to a probability distribution over predicted output classes.

 <br>